apartyka/Html5-Starter-Kit-Middleman-Edition/docs/DOCS.md

 ### But I Don't Want This

-No problem - we only included it because we just thought this was a good, DRY use case for Middelman, and it is what the Middleman Docs site uses.
+No problem - it's included because we thought this was a good, DRY use case for Middleman, and it is what the Middleman Docs site uses.

 If you want to develop a method of your own, just remove the `page_title` and `page_description` methods in `/helpers/site_helpers.rb`, remove their references in `/layouts/layout.haml` (all within `<head>`), and restart Middleman.
 Then do whatever you want to include titles and headers.